-We all want to be understood and accepted, especially kids.
-It’s a driving force in our communications and interactions.
-And understanding occurs more through empathy than through logical thinking.
+We all want to be accepted and understood.
+It’s an incentive in all our communications and interactions.
+And understanding occurs more often through empathy than through logical thinking.

 When we care so much about what our kids want to say that we forget about ourselves, we’re able to discover not only what they think and feel, but also why they think the way they do.

-It doesn’t work if we to try to simplify and make unimportant the problems of our children when what they want is to be understood.
+It doesn’t work to simplify our kids’ problems or make them unimportant, when what they want is understanding.

 That’s kid-code, and the true message is masked.
-She’s right that she doesn’t want the toy.
-What she wants is understanding that it was important to her.
+She’s right that, for her, the big issue is not a new toy.
+What she wants is our understanding that the old toy was important to her.
 If she feels heard and understood, she might say, “Oh, it’s all right.
 I don’t need that toy anymore.”

-If we can’t figure out the code, we may just have to sit down and ask our kids what they really mean.
+If we can’t figure out our children’s codes, it can help to sit down and ask them what they mean, because they’ll probably give us their truth, in the best way they’re able to express it, if they feel safe to do so.
 “How do you feel about that?” works better than “What are you trying to tell me?”

 When we’re communicating with our kids, it’s important to watch for all their signals in order to realize the whole message.
 The secret is in caring about what they want to say and why they want to say it.
 And taking the time to ask, “What does that mean?” without feeling threatened by what it means.